YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Many patients feel panic during the ugly duckling stage.
 They see shedding, redness, patchiness, or slow growth on one side and begin to imagine a failed result.
 In reality, the follicles may simply be passing through the normal cycle after surgery.

-This is why I rarely advise planning a second hair transplant before the first result has had enough time to mature.
-In most cases, I want to evaluate the result around 12 months, and sometimes later, especially for crown work or slower growers.
+Planning a second hair transplant before the first result has had enough time to mature is rarely wise.
+In most cases, I evaluate the result around 12 months, and sometimes later, especially for crown work or slower growers.

 Hair can continue to thicken, soften, and blend after the early visible growth phase.
 Some patients notice that the hair looks wiry or directionally awkward in the beginning, then becomes more natural with time.
 If we operate again too early, we may be reacting to a temporary stage rather than a true problem.